The Bare Minimum For a Sex Toy That Doesn’t Suck: Materials & Safety

 Phthalates are a suspected human carcinogen and endocrine disruptor, linked to infertility, cancer, kidney damage, and developmental abnormalities (for example, a pregnant woman masturbating, or a baby playing with a PVC teething ring).
 You don’t have to take just my word for it.
 The U.S. government recognizes phthalate-infused PVC as unsafe for use in children’s toys.

 Other substances you might find in jelly toys include cadmium, toluene, cyclohexanone, tetrahydrofuran, 1-methyl-2-pyrrolidinone, phenol, dimethylformamide, dimethyl phosphite, and other chemicals with documented detrimental health effects.
 Some of these compounds are commonly used in laboratories, but only with the usual safety precautions of wearing gloves, long sleeves, pants, and closed shoes.
 They are not compounds meant to be in your orifices.

 Jelly is such a vague term, and manufacturers are not legally obligated to state what the ingredients are.
 You don’t know what you’re getting.

 Toxic toys are porous, unhygienic, and impossible to sanitize

 Bacteria and fungi can also live in the pores of the material.
 Even if you’re the only one using the toy.
 Even if you’re using it only in one hole.
 It is a cesspool of microbes that can multiply and can disrupt your natural balance.
-Even if you, say, soak them in bleach, all that really does is house bleach that can’t get totally be removed from the pores, but is gradually released as the material degrades, making the toy even more toxic.
+Even if you, say, soak them in bleach, all that does is house bleach that can’t get entirely be removed from the pores but is gradually released as the material degrades, making the toy even more toxic.